-As described in this Item 7 ("Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Availability of Additional Funds"), as of December 31, 2020, our outstanding debt of \$9,634,104, together with interest at rates ranging between 5% and 7% per annum, was due on November 16, 2023.
-As of December 31, 2020, the outstanding debt amount of \$9,637,102 did not include \$657,598 of estimated DIP and Plan costs associated with the DIP Funding and the Plan (the "Auctus Costs").
-As of December 31, 2020, the Auctus Costs were not finalized and, of which, \$500,000 and \$157,598 are recorded in debt discount and accrued expenses, respectively, on the consolidated balance sheets.
-The DIP lender is required, pursuant to the Plan of Reorganization as discussed above, to lend us an additional \$3,500,000 (less our DIP funding obligation, including accrued interest, of \$1,226,901 at the effective date of the Chapter 11 Case, less the DIP costs incurred by the DIP lender), as needed.
+As described in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Availability of Additional Funds", as of March 31, 2021, our outstanding debt of \$9,426,039, together with interest at rates ranging between 5% and 7% per annum, was due on November 16, 2023.
+As of March 31, 2021, the outstanding debt amount of \$9,426,039 did not include \$657,598 of estimated debtor-in-possession, or DIP, and Plan of Reorganization costs associated with the DIP funding and the Plan of Reorganization (which amount has now been determined to total approximately \$715,542), or the Auctus Costs.
+As of March 31, 2021, \$500,000 and \$157,598 of the estimated Auctus Costs are recorded in debt discount and accrued expenses, respectively, on the consolidated balance sheets included in this prospectus.
+The DIP lender is required, pursuant to the Plan of Reorganization, to lend us an additional \$2,100,000, as needed.
 Although our outstanding debt is repayable on November 16, 2023 (unless sooner converted into equity), an event of default pursuant to the secured and unsecured promissory notes evidencing such indebtedness could trigger an acceleration of the due dates of all of the notes.
 We do not have the financial resources to satisfy such debt obligations.
 Since the repayment of a substantial portion of our outstanding debt is secured by a security interest in all of our assets, in the event of a default, and foreclosure upon our assets, we could be forced to cease operations and liquidate.
+We have had discussions with the holders of our outstanding debt in the aggregate principal amount of \$9,246,897 to exchange such debt and associated warrants into the Units being offered by this prospectus; however, no assurances can be given that we will enter into exchange agreements with such holders, whether on reasonable terms or otherwise.
+In the event that agreements are not entered into with regard to the exchange of the outstanding convertible promissory notes into Units, pursuant to the provisions of the notes, the amounts payable pursuant to the notes will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
+In addition to the foregoing, pursuant to the provisions of certain other convertible promissory notes in the aggregate principal amount of \$800,000, the amounts payable pursuant to such notes will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).